TheFogIOF/AlloySmelter/README.md

 # AlloySmelter

-The Alloy Smelter adds a multi-block alloy smelter, the Alloy Forge.
-In its basic configuration, it serves as a simple way to increase the speed of ore smelting, but everything is data-driven, allowing you to add recipes as you see fit.
-These data-driven features are primarily intended for mod and modpack authors.
+This mod adds a multi-block structure for smelting ores.
+In its basic configuration, it serves as a simple way to increase the speed of smelting ores, but you can add recipes as you see fit.
+These features are primarily intended for mod and modpack authors.

-It is also possible to change the blocks required for the forge, the block tag for the forge `alloy_smelter_blocks`

 Example of json recipe:
 ```